 On a team, players will form three lines that spread out evenly along the baseline.
 Two at the outside lines will begin with the ball.
 Two or three players can progress up the court by passing the ball back and forth to the middle player, finishing the drill with a couple of layups.
 As players move up the floor, the outside player will pass to the ball in the middle line.
 When the player and the middle catches the pass the person on the middle line will instantly pass the ball back to the same player.
 The middle person then turns and receives the pass when the other outside player passes back to them immediately.
 Each player on the outside line can take two dribbles in order to avoid traveling.
 The group will continue up the court until the players make their way to the opposite 3-point line.
 Once this happens, you’ll see outside players finishing with the layup.
 The group of three will then wait at the opposite end for other teams of three to finish before they head back in the opposite direction

-For the swing pass relay the team will split up into four lines.
-One player then makes a one-handed pass in front of the player located on the right who will then begin to running along the baseline.
-The player who passed the ball will then join the end of the line they passed to.
-The purpose of this drill is to warm up the muscles and get a player used to passing while in motion.
-It’s designed to improve passing to a player that’s on the move, in addition to being able to catch passes without dribbling.
+In the swing pass relay drill, the team forms four lines.
+A player initiates the drill by executing a one-handed pass to the player on their right, who starts running along the baseline.
+The passer then joins the end of the line they passed to.
+This drill aims to warm up the muscles and enhance passing skills while in motion.
+It helps players practice passing to moving targets and develop the ability to catch passes without dribbling.